FSGabrsek/FSGabrsek/README.md

 ## What I'm working on

-Currently I'm using Python for some data science assignments, while outside of college projects you can find me trying to learn Svelte.
+Currently I'm mostly using various Js frameworks to make webapps, while in my free time I'm trying to replace my knowledge of Java with an equally trivial knowledge of Kotlin

 ## Contact me!